The SSDI program provides monthly cash benefits to people with disabilities who have worked and paid in a certain amount of Social Security/FICA tax.

 During your EPE, you will continue to receive an SSDI payment in each month when your earnings are below the Substantial Gainful Activity (SGA) level.
 In 2019, SGA is $1,220 per month ($2,040 per month for people receiving benefits based on blindness).
 You are not entitled to an SSDI payment in months when you earn more than the SGA limit, unless you can use work incentives to reduce the amount of your earnings counted by the Social Security Administration.
 You are eligible for an SSDI payment in the following months if your earnings drop below SGA again.

 Additional information about EPE:

-This is for SSDI Work Incentive only.
-You may have Subsidies or Special Conditions if you receive extra support on the job because of your disability.
+A Subsidy is a Work Incentive may use for individuals receive SSDI.
+The value of the subsidy is deducted from your countable earnings when determining if you have earned above the Substantial Gainful Activity level (SGA, $1,220 per month in 2019, or $2,040 if blind).
 The value of the subsidy is deducted from your countable earnings when determining if you have earned above the Substantial Gainful Activity level (SGA, $1,180 per month in 2018, or $1,970 if blind).

 This allows you to continue receiving an SSDI check, even though your actual earnings exceed the SGA level.
 Subsidy is only used if you are earning above SGA and after the completion of the Trial Work Period.

 Any subsidy you claim must be approved by the Social Security Administration (SSA).
 You can have your employer or job coach complete the Work Incentives Connection's Subsidy Identification Tool below.
 They can either complete it online and print it out, or print it out first and complete it by hand.
 Then, submit it to your SSA representative who will determine the amount of subsidy you receive.